demisto/content/Packs/QRadar/Integrations/QRadar_v3/README.md

     | Use system proxy settings |  | False |

 4. Click **Test** to validate the URLs, token, and connection.
+## Mapping limitations for XSOAR users below 6.0.0
+* For XSOAR users below 6.0.0 version, using 'Pull from instance' option when creating a new mapper is not supported.
 ## Migration from QRadar v2 to QRadar v3
 Every command and playbook that runs in QRadar v2 also runs in QRadar v3.
 No adjustments are required.
 ## Additions and changes between QRadar v3 and QRadar v2